 Pixel portrait of Willie Nelson.
 I was looking for a well known face that had challenging facial traits to paint.
 No wonder I ended up with this bloke.
 He earned a fifth degree black belt in a Korean martial art at the age of 81.....
 So, it's not just his face that is interesting.

 Pixel portrait of Steven Brown, a man who just cannot stand injustice and fights against it every second of his life.
 Often portrayed as an (ex) criminal in the corrupt Dutch lamestream media, but without a wrap sheet in reality.
 Posts his well founded opinion in his blog often that you find here.

-Pixel portrait of No Surrender MC founder and president who currently is illegally incarcerated by the utterly corrupt Dutch legal system on order of criminal politicians without a provable legal reason whatsoever justify his detention.
+Pixel portrait of No Surrender MC Henk Kuipers, founder and president who currently is illegally incarcerated by the corrupt Dutch legal system on order of criminal politicians without a provable legal reason to justify his detention.
 Kuipers therefore is a political prisoner.
 The Netherlands is one of the last 3 remaining European nations that remains under total Khazarian cabal control.